arcus-azure/arcus.security/docs/preview/features/secret-store/provider/configuration.md

 ---

 # Configuration secret provider
-The entire built-up `IConfiguration` can be used as a secret source so secrets will be searched also in all the registered configuration sources.
+Configuration secret provider brings you all registered configuration providers of .NET Core by using `IConfiguration` to your application.

 > Be careful of using the configuration as a place to store secrets.
 Please use this only for local development.